 Customer Success Questions:

-Vantage Point Insight: In our experience, 60% of "integration problems" are actually process problems in disguise.
+๐ Key Stat: In Vantage Point's experience, 60% of "integration problems" are actually process problems in disguise.
 A perfectly executed integration that automates a broken process simply creates broken data faster.
-Process mapping must precede technology selection.

 | Data Type | Primary System | Secondary Systems |